Looking for a Loop

 Galiuro Wilderness is a southern Arizona “sky island” astride two ridges 120 miles from Tucson and rarely visited.
-A few hike to Bassett Peak from Ash Creek on far southern end.
+A few hike to Bassett Peak from Ash Creek on the far southern end.

-Oak Fire of 2014 burned 14,000 acres in northeast quarter of this wilderness, blackening many trees on sideslopes and ridges (canyon bottoms fared better), and launching ongoing trend of stream blowouts and deadfall.
+Oak Fire of 2014 burned 14,000 acres in the northeast quarter of this wilderness, blackening many trees on sideslopes and ridges (canyon bottoms fared better), and launching an ongoing trend of stream blowouts and deadfall.

 Galiuros are rich in history with many structures from mining, farming, and grazing.
 Ridges offer panoramic views of other Arizona sky islands; canyons boast remnant groves of towering old-growth ponderosa pine and Arizona cypress, waterfalls, and creeks.

 The 100-mile legacy trail system is rapidly disappearing from brush growth, fire damage and maintenance neglect.
 Old signs indicate access north to Aravaipa Wilderness and south to Redfield Canyon Wilderness; based on tread at signs, it seems doubtful these trails still exist.